-- 1) Open the image called shadow.jpg. - 2) From the Tool Panel, select the Blur tool.
+- 1) Open the image called shadow.jpg. - 2) From the Tool Palette, select the Blur tool [R].

-The Options panel will show you brush settings like the ones found in drawing tools such as the brush tool.
+The Options palette will show you brush settings similar to the ones found in drawing tools such as the brush tool.
 You can adjust the size of the brush to determine the size of the area you will blur.
 You can also lower the strength option to make the blur effect happen more gradually, or increase the setting to make the blur effect more rapid.